 Enhance communication and transparency on determinations, operational for fully insured and commercial coverage by Jan.
 1, 2026, with a focus on supporting regulatory changes for expansion to additional coverage types.

 Expand real-time responses.
-In 2027, at least 80% of approvals of electronically submitted complete PA requests will be answered in real-time and health insurers will support federally-required technical standards for ePA requirements beyond federal programs across all insurance markets.
+In 2027, at least 80% of approvals of electronically submitted complete medical PA requests will be answered in real-time and health insurers will support federally required technical standards for ePA requirements beyond federal programs across all insurance markets.

 Ensure medical review of denied requests based on medical necessary/clinical factors, a standard that is already in place